-Lindsay is a project manager with over 10 years’ experience in program delivery and project management, including over five years with the federal government (CMHC).
-At M’akola, Lindsay has managed the completion of several major development projects, totaling over 100 units of affordable housing in BC, and is currently managing and/or advising on over 500 units in various stages of development and construction.
-Lindsay is part of the MDS Leadership Team and manages the Comox Valley office.
+Lindsay is the Manager of Development at MDS and has over 10 years’ experience in program delivery and project management, including experience with the federal government across Canada.
+At M’akola, Lindsay has managed the completion of several major development projects, totaling over 300 units of affordable housing in BC, and provides strategic advice and direction on projects representing hundreds of additional affordable homes and community spaces.
+Lindsay is part of the MDS Leadership Team and manages MDS’ Comox Valley office.

 Her specialization is First Nations’ on-reserve housing and she has also worked as a communications professional, leading the development of community-based research with an environmental non-profit in northern Alberta.
 Recognizing the ability of housing development to improve the wellbeing of communities, she employs a thoughtful and empathetic approach that focuses on housing at the service of community.